PostHog/posthog.com/contents/handbook/people/onboarding.md

 ## The Week Before They Join

-Charles and the new team member's coach will mostly do this.
+Charles and the new team member's manager will mostly do this.

 <input type="checkbox"/> Add the team member to [CharlieHR](https://posthog.charliehr.com/) and ask them to fill in all details, upload relevant docs (e.g. passport scan) <br>
 <input type="checkbox"/>  Send team member a copy of this page so they can check everything has been done <br>